Bird watching in Malaga

 Guadalhorce river mouth

 The estuary of the Guadalhorce river is the closest birding hotspot to the city of Malaga and a paradise for waders and waterfowl.
 And what a spot!
-The White-headed Duck is a sure bet, Kentish Plover is seen regularly while Audouin's Gull and Booted Eagle will delight you if you are lucky.
-The Guadalhorce is one of these sites where any bird can unexpectedly show up during migration.
+The White-headed Duck is a common sight, Kentish Plover and Booted Eagle are seen regularly while Slender-billed and Audouin's Gull will delight you if you go on the right time.
+The Guadalhorce Nature Reserve is one of these sites where any bird can unexpectedly show up during migration.
 This place is very accesible and walking friendly but please bring insect repellant in spring and summer!
 Definately one of the top sites to go bird watching in Malaga.

 El Chorro gorge